 Frequently Asked Questions

 We ask that you volunteer to work with your rider at least once a week for up to an hour and a half.
-A Therapeutic Riding semester runs once a week for 12 weeks and we ask that you commit to attending at least 10 of the 12 classes.
+Each semester runs once a week for 12 weeks and we ask that you commit to attending at least 10 of the 12 classes.
 You can, of course, volunteer for more than one class per week.

-What if I don’t know anything about horses or people with special needs?
+What if I don’t know anything about horses or individuals with disabilities?

 No problem!
-Many of our volunteers come with little, if any, knowledge of horses or individuals with special needs, which is why we provide training.
+Many of our volunteers come with little, if any, knowledge of horses or individuals with disabilities, which is why we provide training.

 How old do I have to be to volunteer at LoveWay?

-To work in classes, they should be 16 or older and capable of walking on uneven ground for a minimum of one hour.
+To work in classes, you should be 16 or older and capable of walking on uneven ground for a minimum of one hour.